Mount Kilimanjaro Tipping Guidelines | Kilipeak Adventure

 Trout fishing.

 Visit the beautiful Chala crater lake on the mountain’s southeastern slopes.
-When to go

 Clearest and warmest conditions from December to February, but also dry (and colder) from July-September.